noni93/Task-Manager/design2.md

 Breakdown of Responsibilities

-To the best of your ability, List the names of modules and classes that each team member is currently responsible for developing, coding, and testing
+// To the best of your ability, List the names of modules and classes that each team member is currently responsible for developing, coding, and testing
+//

+Akshar:

+Matt:

+Jessica:

+Tina:

+Singh:

 Who will coordiante the integration?